Battle of Segheneyti

-The Battle of Segheneyti, or Saganèiti, was a small clash fought on August 8 1888 between the troops of the Kingdom of Italy and Abyssinian irregulars towards the end of the Italo-Ethiopian War of 1887-1889.
+The Battle of Segheneyti, or Saganèiti, was a small clash fought on August 8, 1888 between the troops of the Kingdom of Italy and Abyssinian irregulars towards the end of the Italo-Ethiopian War of 1887-1889.
+The battle resulted in the destruction of Italian attachment that was deployed to Segheneyti.

 Battle

-In July 1889 the troops of General Antonio Baldissera began operations to extend Italian possessions in Eritrea, starting from the already acquired Massawa they targeted the plateau cities of Keren and Asmara.
+In July 1888 the troops of General Antonio Baldissera began operations to extend Italian possessions in Eritrea, starting from the already acquired Massawa they targeted the plateau cities of Keren and Asmara.
 During this phase the Italians faced the problem of a local leader, Debeb, who close to Ras Alula and previously in their service.
 Debeb and his irregulars had deserted in March 1888, after the troops of General San Marzano had led raids against the tribes which submitted to the Italians.

 The task of capturing Debeb and dispersing his band was entrusted by Baldissera to captain Cornacchia, who headed a contingent of 400 "bashi-bazouk", 300 local irregulars and four Italian officers.
 The contingent departed from Ua-a on 4 August 1889, to the village of Segeneiti, where, according to the spies, Debeb's camp was located.

-On August 8, 1889 the Italian contingent occupied Segheneyti, but Debeb was not found there, having been warned in time, and had fled the village to stand with his troops on the nearby heights.
-From there Debeb's superior forces ambushed the Cornish column; After killing the captain and other Italian officers, the contingent disbanded and retreated to Massawa, leaving about 200 casualties on the field.
+The attack on Debeb was supposed to be a surprise, but this plan failed because it took longer than anticipated for Italian troops to reach Segheneyti, giving Ethiopian forces enough time to be made aware of the attack.
+When Italian forces finally arrived on August 8, 1888, the Italian contingent occupied Segheneyti, but Debeb was not found there, having been warned in time, and had fled the village to stand with his troops on the nearby heights.
+From there Debeb's superior forces ambushed the Cornish column; after killing the captain and other Italian officers, the contingent disbanded and retreated to Massawa, leaving about 200 casualties on the field.